-$NOTE-All \ such \ octet \ strings \ are \ unambiguous \ within \ the \ scope \ of \ the \ single \ ASN.1 \ type. \ They \ would \ not \ necessarily \ be \ unambiguous \ if \ mixed \ with \ encodings \ of \ a \ different \ ASN.1 \ type.$
+NOTE - All such octet strings are unambiguous within the scope of the single ASN.1 type.
+They would not necessarily be unambiguous if mixed with encodings of a different ASN.1 type.

-12.2 The following object identifier, OID internationalized resource identifier (with assignment of Unicode labels) and object descriptor values are assigned to identify and describe the basic encoding rules specified in this Recommendation | International Standard:
+12.2 The following object identifier and object descriptor values are assigned to identify and describe the basic encoding rules specified in this Recommendation | International Standard:

+'''

 {joint-iso-itu-t asn1 (1) basic-encoding (1)}

+'''